 WP RECIPE MAKER: I started out with the free version, which is actually a super nice free recipe card.
 Takes care of all the SEO metadata for Google Rich Snippets automatically.
 I tried it out for few months and converting my old recipe cards to WP Recipe Maker was uneventful and pretty seemless.
 I later on decided to upgrade to the premium version where it has more features such as being able to add affiliate link to your ingredient list, adjustable serving size, etc. Have I mention great tech support too?
 This is one of the important thing to me these days.

-SOCIAL WARFARE: This is one of the most popular social sharing plugins available these days.
+SOCIAL PUG: This is one of the most popular social sharing plugins available these days.
 Majority of social share buttons can really slow down your blog.
-But not Social Warfare.
-It is a beautiful, lightning-fast social share buttons for your blog.
+But not Social Pug.
 I pay $29/year and they have amazing support if you ever need one.
 If you ever changed from http to https, you won’t lose your social share counts.
-Other plugins won’t do that.
+The free version won’t do that.

 SUMO ME: I started out with sumo me by using their social sharing features.
 You can do so too if you are not willing to pay for any plugin because you just started out.
 I still have the plugin now for pop-up Email subscription.
 My readers can sign up for my monthly newsletter delivered to their email if they sign up.